 The euro, being the youngest currency of the creation in this list, is the one that constitutes, in terms of turnover, the second most important currency of reserve, after the dollar.
 It has been in circulation since 2002, and today it is the official currency of 19 European states.

 The yen has been in use since 1874.
 It is an official currency of Japan and is the third most widely used currency for business worldwide.
 The great regulatory measures that this country imposed on its currency and its great stability, made the yen is one of the reserve currencies chosen by Asian countries.

 The pound sterling is the oldest currency.
-So much for its circulation, since the early twentieth century is that its value already reflected the hegemonic position of the British Empire around the world.
+Since the early twentieth century so much for its circulation is that its value already reflected the hegemonic position of the British Empire around the world.
 From the 1990s it regained some stability, although Brexit may presume a new challenge to the mistrust of the pound.

 The Swiss franc is a currency that found a neutral position in Switzerland during World War I and World War II.
 Assuming that they trusted the Swiss franc as a reserve value and exchange currency during those years is that the current Swiss franc has great importance in the financial sector and banking sector of their country.

 The Australian dollar was introduced in 1966 to replace the Australian pound, which is another currency of great importance for international business, especially in Asia.
 Since 1998, the Australian dollar has been made from plastic polymers to prevent counterfeiting and increase its durability.